Binnacle Control, With or Without Trim

 For Other Propulsion Units: Determine what control position will pull the shift and throttle cables.

-- Does it pull the throttle to W.O.T.
-(Wide Open Throttle), or to
+Does it pull the throttle to W.O.T.
+(Wide Open Throttle), or to close the throttle?

 Connect Snap-In or Snap-In/SAE Control Cables to Remote Control